02ks/Light-Mixing-branch/README.md

     Main code: Fix all variables that havent't been fixed yet.
 Add comments.
 Lots of comments that explain EXACTLY how things work.

-  HardWare:  Add panels, not now but whenever we can.
+  HardWare:  Add panels, not now but whenever possible.
+In addition to panels, Light Mixing will also need to have its knobs reinstalled, and the anodized tube added to the project.
+The tube is meant to sheath the wires running up to the top of the machine.
+Originally, we had planned to add these in before the end of the year, but was unable to due to the coronavirus.

 **This is the most updated and complete version of light mixing, I originally just made a copy of the engineering repository that eventually became this place.
 The stuff here will probably eventually be transfered back